gabrielcammany/Hangman/PhaseOne/README.md

   * 74LS161 - Synchronous 4-bit counter
  * Ne555 oscillator

-### Electric Shema
+### Electric Scheme

 ![ScreenShot](ElectricSchemeProteus/Phase1.BMP)

 ## Board

 Finally, this picture shows how does the Phase One looks once its soldered.
-(Sorry for the bad image quality, the bad lighting and the excessive image processing the phone did, messed it up)
+(Sorry for the bad image quality, the bad lighting and the excessive image processing of the phone camera, messed it up)

-The paper covering the EPROM is used to protect data integrity, as they are erased with ultra-violet light and in some cases, data gets corrupted even with normal lighting.
+The sticker covering the EPROM is used to protect data integrity, as they are erased with ultra-violet light and in some cases, data gets corrupted even with normal lighting.

 ![ScreenShot](images/PhaseOne.jpg)